 It was 2012 and I did it!
 I finally left the veterinary field.
-I left my unfortunate surroundings of back stabbing, name calling, firing-you-for-no-apparent-reason veterinary career and it felt empowering!
+I left my veterinary career behind and it felt empowering!
 It was also extremely scary.
 For the last few years I had had a skill, a real skill that was somewhat defined and measurable, but I tossed it aside and tried something new.

 I was fortunate to start working for my husband as a mobile notary.
 I had freedom, a larger paycheck and no one giving me a hard time if I didn't look completely busy every second of every day.
 It was pretty amazing for the first few months.

 However, this weird catch 22 feeling kept sinking in.
 I missed the actual technician work, but the thought of trying a new clinic out again revved my anxiety.
 I had been deeply scarred.

 My story ends 2 years later with our notary company sinking amidst a government shut down, a struggle to find a daycare for my 8 month old baby girl and extreme sadness over losing our business, and being unemployed.

 I began the brutal hunt for a new job.
 For several weeks I came up empty, and couldn't even land an interview.
 Had my name been tarnished?
 Were people afraid I'd been out of the game too long?
 Fortunately, I only needed one interview and landed the job of my dreams.
 I now work from home, writing these fun blogs and working for Smart Flow.
 So here's the breakdown: